 A stellar idea, in my opinion, and I believe every day should be considered a day to give, rather than just one day a year.

 beBee is so full life and entertainment.
 With the consistent swarm of newbees, beBee becomes more interesting every day.
 The influx of new ideas from all different cultures is astounding.
-In fact, beBee just added several new Ambassadors to spread the word.
+In fact, beBee recently added several new brand Ambassadors to spread the word.
 We’re becoming quite a team of worker bees, the best part is we’re having fun.
 Here’s the link if you are interested in joining beBee.com It’s free to join!

 I’m Eugenia and it’s time to put a wrap on this chat.
 So long from this week’s Tuesday Chatter and have a great week!